Practice

 Parent support and intake

-Following this, parent sessions and or an intake process may be offered to gather a fuller understanding of your child within their family, school, and wider context.
-This systemic perspective helps shape the therapeutic approach and supports consistency around the child.
+Parent sessions and intake may be used to build a fuller understanding of your child within their family, school, and wider context, helping shape the therapeutic approach.

 Play therapy sessions

-Your child will attend regular one-to-one play therapy sessions in a safe, consistent, and child-led environment.
-A minimum of 12 sessions is recommended to allow trust, safety, and meaningful therapeutic work to develop.
+Your child attends regular one-to-one play therapy sessions in a safe, consistent, and child-led environment.
+A minimum of 12 sessions is usually recommended.

 Review points

-Progress is reviewed regularly, typically every 6 to 8 sessions.
-These check-ins provide an opportunity to reflect on your child’s development, share observations, and consider next steps together.
+Progress is reviewed regularly, usually every 6 to 8 sessions, with space to reflect together and consider next steps.

 Closing, pausing, or transitioning